xbach/docs/docs/trezor-faq/_sources/eshop.rst.txt

 Do you ship to my country?
 --------------------------

-If your country is not listed in the Delivery Address Form, let us know at `support@trezor.io <mailto:support@trezor.io>`_.
+If your country is not listed in the Delivery Address Form, let us know via `Support Center <https://trezor.io/support>`_.
 We will try to include it as soon as possible.